From Wave to Wave

 This is just some of what goes into making an accessible game — one that players feel very comfortable in bringing their friends to.

-I'm sure we'll have more to share on this topic in future!
+We'll have more to share on this in future!

 Refining Complexity